Joe Louis

 Joseph Louis Barrow (May 13, 1914 – April 12, 1981) was an American professional boxer who competed from 1934 to 1951.
 Nicknamed "the Brown Bomber", Louis is widely regarded as one of the greatest and most influential boxers of all time.
 He reigned as the world heavyweight champion from 1937 until his temporary retirement in 1949.
 He was victorious in 25 consecutive title defenses, a record for all weight classes.
 (Note: According to BoxRec and IBHOF, Louis's fight against Johnny Davis in 1944, viewed by many as an exhibition fight, was for the NYSAC heavyweight title, which would lift Louis's title defenses to 26, overall title fight wins to 27, beaten opponents in title fights to 22, and title fights to 28.)
 Louis has the longest single reign as champion of any boxer in history.

 Louis's cultural impact was felt well outside the ring.
-He is widely regarded as the first African-American to achieve the status of a nationwide hero within the United States, and was also a focal point of anti-Nazi sentiment leading up to and during World War II because of his historic rematch with German boxer Max Schmeling in 1938.
+He is widely regarded as the first Black American to achieve the status of a nationwide hero within the United States, and was also a focal point of anti-Nazi sentiment leading up to and during World War II because of his historic rematch with German boxer Max Schmeling in 1938.

 Early life

 Born on May 13, 1914, in rural Chambers County, Alabama—in a ramshackle dwelling on Bell Chapel Road, located about 1 mi off State Route 50 and roughly 6 mi from LaFayette—Louis was the seventh of eight children of Munroe Barrow and Lillie (Reese) Barrow.
 He weighed 11 lb at birth.
 Both of his parents were children of former slaves, alternating between sharecropping and rental farming.

 Louis suffered from a speech impediment and spoke very little until about the age of six.
 Munroe Barrow was committed to a mental institution in 1916 and, as a result, Joe knew very little of his biological father.
-Around 1920, Louis's mother married Pat Brooks, a local construction contractor, having received word that Munroe Barrow had died while institutionalized (in reality, Munroe Barrow lived until 1938, unaware of his son's fame).
+Around 1920, Louis' mother married Pat Brooks, a local construction contractor, having received word that Munroe Barrow had died while institutionalized (in reality, Munroe Barrow lived until 1938, unaware of his son's fame).

-In 1926, shaken by a gang of white men in the Ku Klux Klan, Louis's family moved to Detroit, Michigan, forming part of the post-World War I Great Migration.
+In 1926, shaken by a gang of white men in the Ku Klux Klan, Louis's family moved to Detroit, Michigan, forming part of the post–World War I Great Migration.
 Joe's brother worked for Ford Motor Company (where Joe would himself work for a time at the River Rouge Plant) and the family settled into a home at 2700 Catherine (now Madison) Street in Detroit's Black Bottom neighborhood.

 Louis attended Bronson Vocational School for a time to learn cabinetmaking.